-19. In addition to well-established attainment measures including pass rates (such as the proportion of entries graded A to E), average points scores and the proportion of entries attaining high grades (such as grades A to B at A level), the DfE have started measuring outcomes in terms of the qualifications that 16 to 19 year old learners follow in a way that takes into account the number of students registered on each course in November rather than only those who are entered for the examinations.
+- 20. In addition to well-established attainment measures including pass rates (such as the proportion of entries graded A to E), average points scores and the proportion of entries attaining high grades (such as grades A to B at A level), the DfE has started measuring outcomes in terms of the qualifications that 16 to 19 year old learners follow in a way that takes into account the number of students registered on each course in November rather than only those who are entered for the examinations.
 This is called the 'success rate'.
 Publishing success rate data for schools has a number of purposes including creating a fairer comparison with colleges, which use this measure.
 It moves the whole 16-19 sector closer to establishing a 'level playing field'.
 The Qualification Success Rate (QSR) takes into account drop out from courses.
-It helps a school or academy to assess the quality of the courses it provides and the information, advice, guidance and support it gives to learners.

-- 20. From January 2013, inspectors will be able to access the sixth form Qualification Success Rate (QSR) report which is intended to support the inspection of school sixth forms and is to be used in conjunction with the school sixth form Performance and Assessment (PANDA) report.
-The QSR report will provide information on the main aspects of QSRs in comparison with national figures so that inspectors can compare the performance of the sixth form with all other post-16 providers. - 21.
+It helps a school or academy to assess the quality of the courses it provides and the information, advice, guidance and support it gives to learners. - 21.
+After March 2013, inspectors will be able to access the sixth form Qualification Success Rate (QSR) report which is intended to support the inspection of school sixth forms and is to be used in conjunction with the school sixth form Performance and Assessment (PANDA) report.
+The QSR report will provide information on the main aspects of QSRs in comparison with national figures so that inspectors can compare the performance of the sixth form with all other post-16 providers. - 22.
 Until QSR data are fully available in all schools, inspectors should exercise caution in using such data as part of the evidence base.

-Nevertheless, some schools may present elements of QSR data to inspectors and this guidance is provided to cover such eventualities. - 22.
-Qualification Success Rates include three main elements: the success rate, the retention rate and the achievement rate.
+23. Qualification success rates include three main elements: the success rate, the retention rate and the achievement7 rate.